 Born in Rochdale and raised in Bristol, Sajid spent most of his formative years outside the M25.
 After attending a local state school, he went on to read Economics and Politics at Exeter University.
 Sajid became involved with politics whilst at school, an interest that continued at university.

-Sajid has served as the Member of Parliament for Bromsgrove since 2010 and has held several positions in government.
+Sajid was first elected in 2010 and has held several positions in government.

 - Economic Secretary to the Treasury, Sep 2012 – Oct 2013